Eld's deer: Other countries

 In Cambodia, Laos and Vietnam, Eld's deer was hunted for the traditional medicinal trade (particularly of this subspecies) and to meet demand for captive animals (especially from zoos) and forest habitat was degraded (deforested) to meet agriculture and infrastructural developments.
 The subpopulation in Hainan considered as a subspecies by Chinese conservationists was almost extinct in the wild.

 In the Savannakhet Province of Laos, conservation efforts centred around community management caused the local population to increase from 80 to 170.
-A 130,000 hectare National Eld’s Deer Sanctuary was created in the area.
+A 130,000 hectare National Eld's Deer Sanctuary was created in the area.

 Assessment

 In over 200 recent years of known history, the number of this species has declined substantially.
 Based on estimated rates of the decline of this species assessed in three generations (supposed to be at least a 15-year period) for all the species, the average value is reported to be in excess of 50%.
-Based on this assessment, IUCN has categorized the species as Endangered.
+Based on this assessment, IUCN has categorised the species as Endangered.
 In this assessment for determining the species-level, the numbers in India were considered to be numerically small (also found to be increasing), hence the numbers of wild populations only of Eld's deer P. e. thamin in Myanmar and P. e. siamensis of Cambodia, Laos and Vietnam were considered.
 The decline in population has been mainly attributed to hunting.
 In the case of the Myanmar thamin, the decline is discernible but not striking.
 The categorization is considered a middle-ground situation considering the extensively diverse conditions and conservation trends in the geographically isolated and distinct populations of this species.